bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

   or not this actually made it better.
 The original paper [1] just used a Beta-Binomial distribution.
 * I used 50 latent dimensions to match [1].

-**Bits Back Algorithm**: The Bits Back algorithm is conceptually pretty simple but requires you to be a bit careful in a few areas.
+**Bits-Back Algorithm**: The Bits-Back algorithm is conceptually pretty simple but requires you to be a bit careful in a few areas.
 Here are some of the notable points:

 * Since the quantization was always using equi-probable bins from a standard normal